 The Mystery of the Severed Hand

 The tomb in question, unearthed in the sprawling Adaima necropolis, revealed something extraordinary.
 The skeletal remains of a young girl, likely in her teens, were meticulously arranged, but her right hand was missing.
 Evidence suggests it was intentionally amputated after death, likely with a forceful axe blow that severed the bones of her lower shoulder and forearm.
-The precision didn’t end there.
-Using a sharp flint blade—a common tool of the era—the muscles were carefully sliced, ensuring a clean separation.
+The precision involved in the process didn’t end there either.
+Using a sharp flint blade, a common tool of the era, the muscles were carefully sliced, ensuring a clean separation.

 A Celestial Connection